beckym223/manual_work/E6_long_edited.md

 rate on physical capital, i.e., should exceed the rate which in traditional theory is in- terpreted as the net marginal productivity
-16 Subjective probability judgements also need to be reconciled.
-17 On statistics relating to corporate profits, see fn.
-47, The algebraic product described in the text above gives  an approximnation to a magnitude which is useful for our purpose.
-See Section I and Appendix A.

 ### ---Economics-1970-0-10.txt---